High altitude sickness Prevention and Treatment

 Prevention of High Altitude Sickness

 Fortunately, most people can prevent the onset of AMS with conscientious planning.
-This includes ensuring good physical health before exposure to high altitudes (such as assurance of no serious health conditions and reasonable fitness levels).
-Doctors can prescribe acetazolamide to be taken before climbing.
+This means checking that you’re in good physical shape without major health problems before going to high-altitude regions.
+Doctors may recommend taking acetazolamide as a precaution before starting your climb.
 Trekkers can also plan their route accordingly to allow for gradual ascent and rest days (usually done in 2,000 ft intervals).

 Keeping hydrated, carrying oxygen when ascending above 9,000 ft, eating regular, high-carbohydrate meals and avoiding unnecessary exertion (and allowing for plenty of rest) will also help prevent AMS.